 If you look at cities like San Francisco, Las Vegas, New York and many other large urban areas, there are actually very few ways out.
-During a disaster, where these routes were either destroyed, clogged by millions of evacuees, or closed down by the government, most people would be forced to stay within the city’s confines – which could be a death sentence for unprepared residents.
+During a disaster, where these routes are destroyed, clogged by millions of evacuees, or closed down by the government, most people would be forced to stay within the city’s confines – which could be a death sentence for unprepared residents.

 Think about it, on a normal day these highways and roadways are routinely congested and bogged down by traffic.
-Even driving in normal everyday traffic can be an absolute complete nightmare, having to navigate through hoards of complete morons, and siting for hours on end in standstill traffic.
+Even driving in normal everyday traffic can be an absolute complete nightmare, having to navigate through hordes of complete morons, and siting for hours on end in standstill traffic.

 If you live in one of these major cities, the odds of you being able to make in out during a mandatory excavation or large-scale disaster are pretty small.